Hi, I’m Dean.

+I moved to Suffolk from London in 2007, with my Partner and our dog; our much loved Fred who sadly since passed away.
 Funnily enough, it was only after moving to Suffolk, from London, that I started researching my family tree and found a long family line originating from here.
 It somehow feels like I have ‘come home’.

-I moved here from London in 2007, with my Partner and our dog; our much loved dog who sadly since passed away.
-I was born and raised in west London but I am lucky to have had some experience of life abroad; living with my parents in Italy and South Africa for a time in my early childhood and, subsequently, travelling to many far flung parts of the world; something that I feel has enriched my life and my view of things.
+I was born and raised in west London but I am lucky to have had some experience of life abroad; living with my parents in Italy and South Africa for a time in my early childhood and, subsequently, travelling to many far flung parts of the world.
+Travel has enriched my life and my view of things.

-Career wise, I have a strong early background in the Private Sector and have been Supervisor and Team Manager within some of the UK’s top companies; roles that taught me a strong work ethic and self-discipline.
-I joined the Charity sector in 2002 and initially worked with those targeted by Domestic Violence and Hate Crimes.
-I became the Service Manager of a drug and alcohol counselling and treatment service between 2004 – 2007, as my counselling and psychotherapy training progressed and I established myself with a track record of working with people living with trauma, abuse, Veterans with Post Traumatic Stress Disorder and many social, health and mental health issues as well as those within the Criminal Justice System.
+After my Father’s death, I joined the Charity Sector in 2002 and initially worked with those targeted by Domestic Violence and Hate Crimes.
+I became the Service Manager of a drug and alcohol counselling and treatment service between 2004 – 2007.
+As my career progressed, I became known for working with people with complex issues such as trauma, abuse, Veterans with Post Traumatic Stress Disorder and many social, health and mental health issues.

 In 2007, having moved to Suffolk, I worked in the Chief Executive’s office at Suffolk County Council as a Commissioning Manager within Suffolk Drug and Alcohol Action Team (Suffolk DAAT).
 My role was to assess the needs of communities, design, commission and performance manage counselling and medical treatment services that were contracted to meet those needs.
 I also helped develop the county’s new Hate Crime support services.